Skip to content

 • Ref: docs/crimsonland-exe/play-game-menu.md

-• Quest select menu (state 0x0b): implemented (quest list, stage icons, hardcore gating/counts overlay).
+• Quest select menu (state 0x0b): implemented (quest list, stage icons, hardcore gating, debug-gated counts overlay and F5 unlock shortcut).

 • Code: src/crimson/game/__init__.py (QuestsMenuView)